Frequently Asked Questions

-The gulet comes equipped with a windsurfer, a kayak, and a small selection of flippers, masks, and snorkels.
+Most gulets come equipped with a windsurfer, a canoe, and a small selection of flippers, masks, and snorkels.
 The snorkelling equipment comes in a range of sizes from child’s to adult’s.
 If you do have your own flippers and snorkelling equipment we do recommend bringing them so that you know that they fit and also that you don’t have to wait for someone else to finish using a set.
-There are many wonderful coves and bays along the Turkish and Greek coast which are perfect for swimming, snorkelling, and windsurfing.
+There are many wonderful coves and bays along the Turkish and Greek coast which are perfect for swimming and snorkelling.

 Bed linen & towels:

 Are towels and bed linen provided on board?

 All bed linen is provided on the gulet.
 Depending on the temperature and individual preference there is a choice of blankets and duvets to keep you warm at night.
 Each guest has two towels - one for the bathroom and one for swimming.
 All bed linen and towels are laundered once a week.